nazar256/publications/guides/steam-deck-hibernation.md

 If you are using BTRFS skip to the section "Swapfile on BTRFS".
 Personally I used scripts from [SteamOS Btrfs](https://gitlab.com/popsulfr/steamos-btrfs) and I can say it is developed to install and work smoothly with well fine-tuned BTRFS parameters for the hardware and use case.
 Beware though, dedup service may spoil the gameplay on charger sometimes, you may want it disabled and run manually.

 ## Preparing the swapfile

+Generally swap partition should be preferred, but to set it up you would need to boot from flash drive.
+Swap partition is automatically mounted by SteamOS and will work always.
+Unlike, each time swapfile offset is changed (recreated or defragmented) it needs an update in `/etc/default/grub`.
+Though due to ease of setup and changing the size I prefer swapfiles also on my PCs.

 ### Extend swapfile